-The following troubleshooting items are related to TV output support (see "TV output", page 20).
+The following troubleshooting items are related to TV output support (see "TV output", page 34).

-Problem TV image is garbled or unusable (a blank screen, or rolling or overlapping screen images) Cause Your TV or video recorder may not be properly connected.
+Problem TV image is garbled or unusable

+(a blank screen, or rolling or overlapping screen images)

+Cause Your TV or video recorder may not be properly connected.

 Solution Make sure your TV or video recorder is properly connected.
-For more information, see "Connection setup", page 20.
+For more information, see

+"Connection setup", page 6.

 Cause Your TV or video recorder may not be properly set up.

-Solution If a TV is connected to your Matrox graphics card and the TV has a TV/VIDEO switch, set it to VIDEO .
+Solution If a TV is connected to your Matrox graphics card and the TV has a TV/VIDEO switch, set it to VIDEO.
 For more information, see your TV manual.

-Solution If a video recorder is connected to your Matrox graphics card and the video recorder has a TUNER/LINE switch, set it to LINE .
+Solution If a video recorder is connected to your Matrox graphics card and the video recorder has a TUNER/LINE switch, set it to LINE.
 For more information, see your video recorder manual.

-Matrox software may not be set up for TV output.
+Cause Matrox software may not be set up for TV output.
 Particularly, the TV standard selected may not be correct.

-Windows 98/Me/2000/XP or NT 4.0 - See "Software setup", page 23.
+Solution Windows 2000/XP - see "Software setup", page 16.

-TV output isn't supported with full-screen DOS display modes (for example, the information you see before Windows starts) or with standard VGA mode (for example, when you restart Windows in "safe mode").
+Cause TV output isn't supported with full-screen DOS display modes (for example, the information you see before Windows starts) or with standard VGA mode (for example, when you restart Windows in "safe mode").
 Older programs may use these display modes.
 While one of these display modes is in use, your TV displays nothing (black).

-View the program you're using with your computer monitor instead of your TV.
+Solution View the program you're using with your computer monitor instead of your TV.